 - Caregiver Respite

 Services and supports to provide caregiver relief to the person’s primary unpaid caregiver; this can involve in-home and out-of-home activities.

 - Person-Directed Planning (up to $2,500)

 To hire a person-directed planner who will assist the person and their family in developing a written plan about the goals they have for themselves that builds on the person’s strengths and interests.
 The plan also states the supports needed to achieve the person’s goals.“A Guide on Person-Directed Planning – Creating a Good Life in Community” is a free resource that explains how to create a plan.Additional person-directed planning resources are also available at the Ontario Independent Facilitation Network website.
 This provincial network exists to inform, support and promote independent facilitation and planning in Ontario.

 - Administration of Funding (up to 10% of funds)

 A maximum of up to 10% of the person’s Passport funding may be used for help managing your Passport funding like bookkeeping, payroll, scheduling support workers and bank fees for Passport-dedicated bank accounts.

-More detailed information on what you can use your Passport funding for can be found in the Ministry’s “Passport Program: Guidelines for Adults with a Developmental Disability and Their Caregivers (September 2021)”.
-For examples of what you can use your Passport funding for, please click here.
+More detailed information on what you can use your Passport funding for can be found in the Ministry’s “Passport Program: Guidelines for Adults with a Developmental Disability and Their Caregivers (April 2023)”.

 Who can help me find ways to use my Passport funding?